Healthy Banana Lentil Muffins

 Ingredient Notes

 • Lentils: If you plan on baking these more than once, save yourself some time by cooking up 1-2 cups of dry lentils and freezing in 1-cup portions for future batches.
+Canned lentils also work, just rinse and drain well before using.

-• Flour: I typically make these with white whole wheat flour however whole wheat pastry flour or a 50/50 mix of all-purpose and regular whole wheat flour also work great.
+• Flour: I typically make these with white whole wheat flour; however, whole wheat pastry flour or a 50/50 mix of all-purpose and regular whole wheat flour also work great.

-• For muffins with no added sugar: Use sugar-free chocolate chips, like Lily’s Dark Chocolate or Semi-Sweet chocolate chips which are sweetened with a combination of sugar alcohol and stevia, or ChocZeros chocolate chips which are sweetened with monkfruit extract.
+• For muffins with no added sugar: Use sugar-free chocolate chips, like Lily’s Dark Chocolate or Semi-Sweet chocolate chips, which are sweetened with a combination of sugar alcohol and stevia, or ChocZeros chocolate chips, which are sweetened with monkfruit extract.

 Little Helpers